Ianleeclark/notorious/README.md

 ## Please note:
 I have not yet included instructions for running everything on bare-metal and I'm using docker because it just works (sorry, I try to keep the buzzwordiness down [despite deploying notorious with mariadb, redis, docker, go...]), but those are soon to come.
 I just honestly thing the docker way is 10x (just like me, heh) easier to deploy with at this particular moment.

-# Test it out?

-Hey, while you're here why don't you try out NetBSD after testing out my tracker [NetBSD-7.0.arm64.torrent](https://github.com/GrappigPanda/notorious/blob/master/NetBSD-7.0-amd64.iso.torrent)
-(I'm not part of the NetBSD project or anything, I just like the product -- also, you probably run Intel, so this torrent doesn't really do you any good unless you're looking to virtualize NetBSD version 7.0.
-So for that one person out there, this one's for you).

 # Contact Notorious